ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of showers and thunderstorms before noon.
 Mostly sunny, with a high near 69.
-West southwest wind 6 to 10 mph.<br></div>
+West southwest wind 6 to 10 mph.
+Chance
+         of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">